Click on any indentation to reach Google.

 It should also be noted that these quantifications are very accurate only if the speeds involved are a minuscule fraction of the speed of light.

-Sir Isaac Newton did not attempt a formal definition of inertia or force or mass.
-Others subsequently attempted to do that.
-If mass was known simply as the property of an object that limits its acceleration; and if there was no attempt to use the word force in the definition of inertia or the definition of mass; and if the focus was on defining what mass is
+If there had been no attempt to use the word force in the definition of inertia or the definition of mass; and if defining what mass is

-before quantifying it, the hitherto circularity of F = ma would never have existed.
+before quantifying it had been a priority, the hitherto circularity of F = ma would never have existed.

 Taking mass to be the property of an object that limits its acceleration, every law of motion laid down by Isaac Newton is entirely without contradiction or circular description.

 One might argue that the terms and concepts of physics are not what they were in Newton's time, and that these issues are obsolete.
 They are not.
 A scientific definition is a formal definition.
 The terms of the future are not likely to be as intuitive as time and distance.
 If each definition is not carefully constructed to follow the rules dictated by logic, then systems of definitions (even if only comprised of three) can retard progress.